hymaia/handson-container/README.md

 ## Versions

-This project has been tested with NodeJS v8.4.0 and NPM v5.3.0.
+This project has been tested with NodeJS v8.4.0 and NPM v5.3.0 and deployed with nginx 1.17.5.

 ## Structure